rguatteri/sql_for_healthcare_professionals/01_setup/README.md

 FROM appointment_analysis;
 ```

-## Verification checklist
+## Verification Checklist

 After loading the data, verify that:

-- All expected tables appear under the database schema.
+- All expected tables appear under the database schema;
-- Row counts match the source files.
+- Row counts match the source files;
-- Dates load as `DATE` values rather than text.
+- Dates load as `DATE` values rather than text;
-- Key identifiers, such as `patient_id` and `visit_id`, are present and retain their expected values.
+- Key identifiers, such as `patient_id` and `visit_id`, are present and retain their expected values;
 - Queries can be run from VS Code through the PostgreSQL connection.

-## Reproducibility and privacy

-The CSV source files and absolute local paths are intentionally not committed to this repository.
-Absolute paths are machine-specific and may disclose usernames or local directory structure.
-Anyone reproducing this project should download the course material independently, perform the preparation steps above, and update the local paths in `02_modify_tables.sql`.